NETWAYS/gitlab-training/day1/00_Organisation/01_Intro.md

 * We are using a shared GitLab instance hosted on https://nws.netways.de/
 * The instance is a free-forever version
-* You should have received administrative rights for the instance
+* You should have received user access for the instance and need to set a password